 Ensuring your voice is audible and clear is crucial for effective communication during a speech or presentation.
 Here are some tips on how to achieve this:

 Stand up straight with your feet shoulder-width apart and your weight evenly distributed.
 This posture allows you to breathe deeply and use your diaphragm to project your voice.
-Avoid slouching or hunching your shoulders, as this can restrict your breathing and limit your vocal projection.
+Avoid slouching or hunching your shoulders, which restricts your breathing and limits your vocal projection.

 Proper breath support is essential for projecting your voice.
 Practice diaphragmatic breathing, which involves inhaling deeply to fill your lungs and expand your diaphragm.
 This technique provides more air and power to your vocal cords, enabling you to project your voice with greater volume and clarity.

-Enunciate each word and syllable clearly to ensure your audience can understand your message.
+Enunciate each word and syllable clearly to ensure your audience understands your message.
 Practice speaking slowly and deliberately, focusing on clear pronunciation and diction.
-Be mindful of your volume, and adjust it according to the size of the room and the number of listeners.
+Be mindful of your volume and adjust it according to the size of the room and the number of listeners.

 To improve your voice projection, practice vocal exercises and warm-ups regularly.
 This can help strengthen your vocal cords, increase your breath control, and enhance your vocal quality.